-In the wee hours of October 19, 2013, China Eastern Airlines landed on Philippine soil for the first time.
-The maiden flight arrived on schedule from its hub, Shanghai.
-Airline officials and staff were on hand to welcome both passengers and crew with bouquets and photo ops.
-I would soon have the same privilege of being among the first passengers from Manila to board flight MU212 departing for Shanghai at 4:55 AM.
+In the wee hours of October 19, 2013, China Eastern Airlines lands on Philippine soil for the first time.
+The maiden flight has arrived on schedule from its hub, Shanghai.
+Airline officials and staff are on hand to welcome both passengers and crew with bouquets and photo ops.
+I will soon have the same privilege of being among the first passengers from Manila to board flight MU212 departing for Shanghai at 4:55 AM.

 China showed some cracks.
 And we could see a continent half a world away through them.